Polygon-Advocates/zkThon-2023/challenge-3.md

-# 🌳 Challenge III: Interact With A Deployed Contract On zkEVM Testnet
+# 🌳 Challenge III: Interact With A Deployed Contract On zkEVM Testnet.

 ## Code of the execution script: